deebtarmizi104/ClassScheduling/analysis.md

 Average turn around time = 3.67

 # Conclusion
   In summary, the class scheduling that was given show up the different result of average waiting time for each kind of algorithm we use.
+As compared to the other algorithms, SJF algorithm has the shortest average waiting time and average turn around time with 1.33 and 3.33 respectively.
+Then, it followed by Priority algorithm and the last one is FcFS algorithm.